 A good content strategy should outline all possible avenues for a content marketer to follow the latest news and trends and find inspiration.

-With a content strategy in place, your marketing team can produce content that converts consistently.
+With a proven content strategy already in place, your marketing team can produce content that converts consistently.

-- A target audience to create content that your followers want to consume
+- A target audience to create content that your followers want to consume.

-- A tone that is consistent throughout your branding
+- A tone that is consistent throughout your branding.

-- Specific style and format guidelines per content type
+- Specific style and format guidelines per content type.

-- A plan for distribution and promotional channels to leverage
+- A plan for distribution and promotional channels to leverage.

 With these guidelines, your marketing team will have the foundational tools to manage content marketing campaigns effectively.